Updated on September 30th 2021, by Nikolaos Sismanis

 PG&E Corporation (PGE)

 PG&E was Appaloosa’s largest holding at one point.
-The hedge fund slashed its position by a further 32% during this quarter, netting Appaloosa decent profits from the stock’s recovery from last year’s levels.
-With the rest of its stake in PG&E, Appaloosa likely aims to benefit from the company’s currently depressed situation.
+The hedge fund slashed its position by a further 43% during this quarter, netting Appaloosa decent profits from the stock’s recovery from last year’s levels.
+With the rest of its stake in PG&E, Appaloosa likely aims to benefit from the company’s challenged situation.

-Should the company recover from its current headwinds, Appaloosa is likely to have made one of its most successful distressed equity investments, buying shares near their 50-year lows.
-Still, the company remains very risky, and has suspended dividends.
+Should the company recover, Appaloosa is likely to have made one of its most successful distressed equity investments, buying shares near their 50-year lows.
+Still, the company remains very risky and has suspended dividends.
 Therefore, retail investors should be very aware of the underlying concerns before allocating capital to the company.

-PG&E remains unprofitable, though the stock is if one considers its forward net income estimates.
-Analysts expect profitability to resume next year.
+PG&E remains unprofitable, though analysts expect profitability to resume next year.

 Energy Transfer LP (ET)

-Appaloosa trimmed its Energy Transfer stake by 5% during this past quarter, yet the stock ascended to its top 10 largest holdings amid the rest of its portfolio adjustments.
+Appaloosa trimmed its Energy Transfer stake by 53% during this past quarter, yet the stock remained in its top 10 largest holdings amid the rest of its portfolio adjustments.
 Recently, Energy Transfer recaptured the upper hand following the District Court’s decision to refuse to shut down the Dakota Access Pipeline.

 The company should therefore face reduced cash flow risks going forward.
-The Master Limited Partnership is currently yielding 7.7%, despite slashing its distribution in half last October due to COVID-19’s effects in the energy sector.
+The Master Limited Partnership is currently yielding 6.4% despite slashing its distribution in half last October due to the pandemic.

-Energy Transfer is Appaloosa’s eighth-largest holding, accounting for around 3.8% of its total portfolio.
+Energy Transfer is Appaloosa’s tenth-largest holding, accounting for around 3.8% of its total portfolio.

 Appaloosa Management has had a prosperous past, with multiple achievements under Mr. Tepper’s leadership.
 The firm has spoiled its investors with jaw-dropping returns during adverse economic times.
 Mr. Tepper’s departure marks a new era for the fund.